 - Scientific relevance

-- Strategic relevance
+- Strategic and national relevance

-- Other key aspects
+- Other aspects important to consider

 The Swedish Research Council uses three different grading scales for the assessment of applications.